+College Welfare

-College Welfare We are proud to say that welfare is something St Hilda's does particularly well!
+We are proud to say that welfare is something St Hilda's does particularly well!
 The college has designated welfare officers, whose role is to be the key link between students and all the welfare-related support provided by the college.
-Welfare at the college is very nicely divided on student level and adult level so students have various avenues to refer to including the dean, junior deans, counsellor, student welfare officers and the college welfare officer.
-There are also college families which usually consist of a student in the year above of incoming students who act as "parents" to help give them support and advice.
-Details for college families usually come out before arrival in October, and are a great way to cater for student welfare needs informally.
+Welfare at the college is very nicely divided on student level and adult level so students have various avenues to refer to including deans, junior deans, counsellors, student welfare officers and the college welfare officer.
+There are also college families formed.
+College families usually consist of a student in the year above of incoming students who act as "parents" to help give them support and advice.
+Applications for families usually come out before arrival in October, and are a great way to cater for student welfare needs informally.